TyTy Washington Jr.: College career

 On January 8, 2022, Washington recorded 17 points and 17 assists in a 92–77 win against Georgia, surpassing John Wall's single-game school record for assists.
 On January 15, Washington scored a career-high 28 points in a 107–79 win against Tennessee.
 As a freshman, Washington averaged 12.5 points, 3.9 assists, and 3.5 rebounds per game.
-He was named to the Second Team All-SEC as well as the All Freshman Team.
+He was named to the Second Team All-SEC as well as the All-Freshman Team.
 On April 6, Washington declared for the 2022 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Houston Rockets (2022–present)
+Houston Rockets (2022–2023)

 Washington was selected by the Memphis Grizzlies with the 29th overall pick in the 2022 NBA draft.
 The Grizzlies traded Washington and Walker Kessler to the Minnesota Timberwolves on draft night for Jake LaRavia.
 The Timberwolves subsequently traded Washington to the Houston Rockets for Wendell Moore.
-On October 2, 2022, Washington made his preseason debut, scoring eight points along with three rebounds and one assist in a 134–96 win against the San Antonio Spurs.
+On October 2, 2022, Washington made his preseason debut, registering eight points along with three rebounds and one assist in a 134–96 win against the San Antonio Spurs.

+On July 8, 2023, Washington was traded to the Atlanta Hawks in a five-team trade.
+On July 12, he was traded again, this time to the Oklahoma City Thunder, along with Usman Garuba, Rudy Gay and a 2026 second-round pick, in exchange for Patty Mills.
+On August 18, he was waived by the Thunder.

+Milwaukee Bucks (2023–2024)

+On August 29, 2023, Washington signed a two-way contract with the Milwaukee Bucks.

+Phoenix Suns (2024–2025)

+On August 2, 2024, Washington signed a two-way contract with the Phoenix Suns.
+He made 16 appearances for Phoenix during the 2024–25 NBA season, averaging 2.2 points, 0.8 rebounds, and 1.0 assists.

+On October 14, 2025, Washington signed a training camp contract with the Los Angeles Clippers.
+He was waived prior to the start of the regular season on October 18.